philippinespire/pire_ssl_data_processing/sphyraena_obtusata/README.md

-## Sphyraena obstusata SSL pipeline
+## Sphyraena obtusata SSL pipeline
 ### 0. Rename the raw fq.gz files an make a copy on /RC

 Renaming files based on decode file.